SPLIT HOME LOAN

 Lock in some certainty

-Keep funds in an offset facility to reduce the amount of interest you pay on your variable loan balance.
+Keep funds in an offset account to reduce the amount of interest on your variable loan balance.

 Use extra funds if you need to